ufora/ufora/github-pages/tutorials/getting-started-local.md

 print "Counting primes..."
 with ufora.remotely.downloadAll():
-    result = sum(isPrime(x) for x in xrange(100 * 1000 * 1000))
+    result = sum(isPrime(x) for x in xrange(10 * 1000 * 1000))

 print result
 {% endhighlight %}

 **Congratulations!** You just ran your first Ufora computations and counted the number of primes between 0 and 10 million.
-The computation inside the `with` block (line 15) was shipped to Ufora, which then compiled it to efficient machine code and ran it parallel on all cores available on your machine.
+The computation inside the `with` block (line 15) was shipped to the Ufora worker running in the docker container, which then compiled it to efficient machine code and ran it parallel on all cores available on your machine.

 **Important:** At this point `pyfora` cannot be used interactively in the Python REPL.
 You MUST place your code in a .py file and run it from there.